dupriezt/PowerAssert/README.md

     load.
 ```

-## Restrictions
+## Restrictions and Notes
-Some compilation optimisations throw off powerassert, giving strange results.
+- Some compilation optimisations throw off powerassert, giving strange results.
 For example, the `Number>>#to:do:` method (it is inlined by the compiler).
+- The tests on the PowerAssertExamples class give the expected results, and can be used for demonstration
+- The tests on the PowerAssertTest class may fail